vishravarsr/ubuntu-custom-docker/README.md

 # Brief
 The project helps in repacking the ubuntu server 14.04 iso with necessary docker files.
-Feel free to use the script.

 # Steps
 * Download and save the Ubuntu 14.04 Server ISO under iso/ directory